rgyoung6/DBTCShinyTutorial/README.md

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/60310743-9135-448e-bba6-291de9b2eea3)

 Shiny applicaiton uses <a id="buttons"></a> to select files necessary when running analyses.
-The buttons will bring up a dialog window (referred to as an 'Open' dialog in Mac OS or an 'Open File' dialog in Windows and a 'File Picker' dialog in Linux and referred throughout this tutorial as an 'select file dialog window').
+The buttons will bring up a dialog window <a id="selectfiledialogwindow"></a> (referred to as an 'Open' dialog in Mac OS or an 'Open File' dialog in Windows and a 'File Picker' dialog in Linux and referred throughout this tutorial as a 'select file dialog window').

 Finally, before moving on be sure that you have the tutorial data downloaded and stored on your local machine (see here if unsure [Data](#data)).